ysmoradi/MicroOptimizationBenchmark/README.md

 Fast: 10499.31 req/s
 Slow: 10050.26 req/s

-Note that in real world, api throws an exception rarely.
+Note that in real world, api throws exceptions rarely, and api logic is more complicated than a simple return!
-And Api logic is more complicated than a simple return.
-For example they need authorization, authenticatin, database and cache access etc.
+For example api needs authorization, authenticatin, database and cache access etc.
-So, this load test is testing worse case
+So, this load test is testing worse case!

+Note that I've tested these on Windows.
+Results might be different on Linux!